MVC-5/5sherpas/README.md

 The dashboard will then display the three challenges that the **Sherpas** chose for you from your previously selected categories.
 Each new challenge has three optional action buttons:

-- Done: To check that challenge completed
+- Done: To check off a challenge as being completed
-- Never: To never see that suggested challenge again
+- Never: To never see a suggested challenge again
 - Swap: To ask the Sherpas for a new suggestion in that category

 You will see your progress for every week reflected in the Sherpa-chart and the global number of your completed challenges displayed in the Total Progress badge.